IllinoisRocstar/IMPACT/README.md

 ```
 $ make test
 ```
-Currently most of the tests rely on CGNS input files, so only a fraction of the tests will run if `ENABLE_CGNS=OFF`.
+Currently most of the tests rely on CGNS input files, so only a fraction of the tests will run if `IO_FORMAT=HDF4`.
 The output of tests are captured in `$IMPACT_PROJECT_PATH/build/testing/data`.
 The testing framework also keeps a log of the test outputs in `$IMPACT_PROJECT_PATH/build/Testing/Temporary` directory.
 If tests fail seek output log in this directory for more details.